-Before congratulating ourselves that we have found evidence for the 'structurehood' of IS, however, I would like to make some cautionary notes.
-First, it is not the case that a topic-marking can be found in any embedded clause.
-Kuroda (2005) and Portner (2004) independently note that wa-marking in an embedded clause is possible when there is the presence of an agent of a cognitive act, such as believing, thinking or doubting, or of a speech act, such as saying or reporting, in the embedded clause.
+First, it is not the case that a topic marking can be found in any embedded clause.
+Kuroda (2005) and Portner (2004) independently note that wa-marking in an embedded clause is possible when there is a presence of the agent of a cognitive act, such as believing, thinking or doubting, or of a speech act, such as saying or reporting in the embedded clause.
 Thus, embedding topics are found most typically in complement clauses of verbs of attitude reports.
 On the other hand, they cannot appear in relative clauses or in certain adjunct clauses (e.g., when, if, etc.).
-I am not too optimistic about the prospect that this restriction is derivable entirely from informational properties: Given/New, Topic/Comment, Theme/Rheme partitions cannot be easily used to explain the subtle distinctions among various embedding structures.
+I am not too optimistic of the prospect that this restriction is derivable entirely from informational properties: Given/New, Topic/Comment, Theme/Rheme partitions cannot be easily used explain the subtle distinctions among various embedding structures.
 Second, embedded topics do not share all the characteristics that matrix topics have.
 Kuroda (1965) observed, for instance, that with an individual-level predicate, the nominative subject necessarily induces the exhaustive interpretation while the topic subject gets the neutral interpretation.

-- (10) a.
-John-ga zurugasikoi John-NOM sly Exhaustive reading: 'Of all the relevant people, it is John who is sly.' - b.
-John-wa zurugasikoiJohn-TOP slyNeutral reading: 'Speaking of John, he is sly.'
+- (11) a.
+John-ga zurugasikoi John-nom sly Exhaustive reading: Of all the relevant people, it is John who is sly. - b.
+John-wa zurugasikoiJohn-top slyNeutral reading: Speaking of John, he is sly.

-Heycock (1994) accounts for the contrast by making an appeal to the concept of competition between a topic and a nominative.
-A nominative subject gets a focalized interpretation when it could have been marked with wa but isn't.
+Heycock (1994) accounts for the contrast by making appeal to the concept of competition between a topic and a nominative.
+A nominative subject gets focalized interpretation when it could have been marked with wa but isn't.
 Interestingly, the obligatory exhaustive reading is not applicable to embedded nominative subjects.

-(11) Erika-wa [CP John-ga zurugasikoi to] omo-ttei-ru Erika-TOP John-NOM sly COMP think-PROG-PRES 'Erika thinks that John is smart' (Neutral reading possible)
+(12) Erika-wa [CP John-ga zurugasikoi to] omo-ttei-ru Erika-top John-nom sly Comp think-prog-pres 'Erika thinks that John is smart' (Neutral reading possible)